Featured Post

 If you accept the idea, though, that the first in line gets the best seats (like concert-goers waiting for Taylor Swift tickets) It turns out that deer are not intruding into our territory, but that we're intruding into theirs.
 This is because deer lived on this continent long before any humans even thought of showing up...

 White-tailed deer, the oldest species, have lived in North America for at least 4 million years, while the related elk, caribou and moose only showed up after the last ice age, maybe 15,000 years ago.
-Native Americans, by the way, arrived before the last ice sheets retreated, meaning that they had white-tailed deer as company, but probably no moose or elk.
+Native Americans, by the way, arrived before the last ice sheets retreated, meaning that they had white-tailed deer as company back then, but probably no moose or elk.

 The endurance and persistence of the deer is enough to bring home the transitory nature of some things, like human settlements, set against the vast time scale of life on the only planet where we know it exists.
 The image below, taken after the Cal-Wood Fire burned over 10,000 acres back in October 2020, connects somehow with this theme of wild survival.
 Domestic farm animals and inseparable friends, Ennis the donkey and Adam the horse ran for safety from a fire that burned 5,000 acres in the first 5 hours.
 Their owner assumed they were lost in the blaze, but their instincts, after all, turned out to be more permanent than any of the barriers built to contain them.